Wodan58/Joy/README.md

 Changes
 -------

-Some changes were done that make the build environment happy.
+Some changes were done that make ~the build environment~ me happy.
 The only new thing is a portable makefile, following this [advice](http://nullprogram.com/blog/2017/08/20).
 There is something different in these sources compared to the ones that can be downloaded from the original [site](http://www.latrobe.edu.au/humanities/research/research-projects/past-projects/joy-programming-language) and that is the